-If the key is close to the door handle, windows and center of the rear bumper, the entry function may not be activated.
+If the key is close to a door handle, a window, the center of the rear bumper, on the ground or above the roof, the entry function may not operate properly.

-2. Start function actuation area-Inside of the cabin.
+Start function actuation area-Inside of the cabin.

 The start function may not be activated if the key is on the instrument panel, on the package tray, in the glove box or on the floor, etc.